clairecwinfrey/EdgeEffectsOnSoil/README.md

 # EdgeEffectsOnSoil
 This repository contains the scripts used to process 16S and ITS data from soils collected at the Savannah River Site (SRS) in May 2021.
-Scripts were written by Claire Winfrey, with substantial input from Noah Fierer and Julian Resasco.
+Scripts were written by Claire Winfrey, with substantial input on analyses from Noah Fierer and Julian Resasco.
 Below is a description of each script, listed in the order that scripts should be run to replicate results:

 1. SRS_16S_Bioinformatics.R- This script demultiplexes raw 16S rDNA reads from the MiSeq, uses dada2 to trim, denoise, dereplicate, and merge reads, and assigns bacterial/archaeal taxonomy (using SILVA version 132).
 2. SRS_ITS_Bioinformatics.R- This script demultiplexes raw ITS rDNA reads from the MiSeq, uses dada2 to trim, denoise, dereplicate, and merge reads, and assigns bacterial/archaeal taxonomy (using UNITE database, Oct.
 5, 2021 release).